one-touch-pipeline/otp/src/docs/guide/rollout/load-reference-genome.md

 Variables
 ---------

-- $REFERENCE_GENOME_BASE_PATH: The base path where all the reference genomes are stored, for example $WORK_DIRECTORY/reference_genome
+- $REFERENCE_GENOME_BASE_PATH: The base path where all the reference genomes are stored.
+  This value was set in the previous step.
 - $REFERENCE_GENOME: The new reference genome